Whale Watching in Sydney: A Comprehensive Guide

 Where can you see whales in Sydney?

-Along with all the cruises, there are many good whale sighting spots along the coast on either side of Sydney Harbour, with North and South Heads being the easiest for visitors to reach without a car.
+Along with all the cruises, there are many whale sighting spots along the coast on either side of Sydney Harbour, with North and South Heads being the easiest for visitors to reach without a car.
 Check out our list of land-based whale viewing spots below.

 What is the cheapest way to see whales in Sydney?